OfficeDev/office-js-docs-pr/docs/develop/dialog-api-in-office-add-ins.md

 > In some situations, the `messageChild` API, which is a part of the [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md),  may not be supported.
 Some alternative ways for parent-to-dialog-box messaging are described in [Alternative ways of passing messages to a dialog box from its host page](parent-to-dialog.md).

 > [!IMPORTANT]
 > The [DialogApi 1.2 requirement set](../reference/requirement-sets/dialog-api-requirement-sets.md) cannot be specified in the `<Requirements>` section of an add-in manifest.
 You will have to check for support for DialogApi 1.2 at runtime using the [isSetSupported](specify-office-hosts-and-api-requirements.md#use-runtime-checks-in-your-javascript-code) method.
-Support for manifest requirements is coming soon.
+Support for manifest requirements is under development.

 ## Closing the dialog box